-The FFF Strategy has 3 strands - People, Services and Money and each has an external and internal element to it.
-The Council's Service Area Plans (link to the plans to be created) are the programme of work fundamental to the delivery of the strands described in the table below.
+The FFF Strategy has 3 strands - People, Services and Money and each has an "external" and "internal" Council element to it.
+The Council's Service Area Plans are the programme of work fundamental to the delivery of the strands described in the table below.